Edmond DE Rothschild Holding S.A. Increases Position in Cummins Inc. (NYSE:CMI)

-Other hedge funds and other institutional investors have also recently made changes to their positions in the company.
-AGF Investments America Inc. raised its position in Cummins by 48.1% in the third quarter.
-AGF Investments America Inc. now owns 78,876 shares of the company’s stock valued at $17,712,000 after purchasing an additional 25,614 shares during the period.
-Oppenheimer & Co.
-Inc. increased its position in shares of Cummins by 11.1% during the fourth quarter.
-Oppenheimer & Co.
-Inc. now owns 13,528 shares of the company’s stock worth $2,951,000 after acquiring an additional 1,353 shares during the period.
-Capital Investment Advisors LLC increased its position in shares of Cummins by 5.0% during the fourth quarter.
-Capital Investment Advisors LLC now owns 90,352 shares of the company’s stock worth $19,709,000 after acquiring an additional 4,310 shares during the period.
-Assenagon Asset Management S.A. increased its position in shares of Cummins by 1,947.6% during the fourth quarter.
-Assenagon Asset Management S.A. now owns 174,867 shares of the company’s stock worth $38,145,000 after acquiring an additional 166,327 shares during the period.
-Finally, Ally Financial Inc. purchased a new stake in shares of Cummins during the third quarter worth $2,246,000.
-80.50% of the stock is currently owned by institutional investors.
+Several other institutional investors also recently bought and sold shares of the company.
+Johanson Financial Advisors Inc. increased its position in shares of Cummins by 3.1% during the fourth quarter.
+Johanson Financial Advisors Inc. now owns 1,420 shares of the company’s stock worth $310,000 after acquiring an additional 43 shares during the period.
+Prospera Financial Services Inc increased its position in shares of Cummins by 2.4% during the third quarter.
+Prospera Financial Services Inc now owns 1,863 shares of the company’s stock worth $420,000 after acquiring an additional 44 shares during the period.
+Venturi Wealth Management LLC increased its position in shares of Cummins by 1.0% during the fourth quarter.
+Venturi Wealth Management LLC now owns 4,820 shares of the company’s stock worth $1,051,000 after acquiring an additional 48 shares during the period.
+Centaurus Financial Inc. increased its position in shares of Cummins by 5.0% during the third quarter.
+Centaurus Financial Inc. now owns 1,046 shares of the company’s stock worth $235,000 after acquiring an additional 50 shares during the period.
+Finally, Dearborn Partners LLC increased its position in shares of Cummins by 5.6% during the fourth quarter.
+Dearborn Partners LLC now owns 950 shares of the company’s stock worth $207,000 after acquiring an additional 50 shares during the period.
+80.50% of the stock is currently owned by institutional investors and hedge funds.

-In other news, insider Jill E. Cook sold 3,136 shares of the stock in a transaction dated Wednesday, February 23rd.
-The shares were sold at an average price of $206.04, for a total transaction of $646,141.44.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, VP Christopher C. Clulow sold 285 shares of the stock in a transaction dated Friday, February 25th.
-The stock was sold at an average price of $205.04, for a total transaction of $58,436.40.
-The disclosure for this sale can be found here.
-Insiders sold 44,348 shares of company stock valued at $9,180,117 in the last 90 days.
-1.00% of the stock is currently owned by insiders.
+CMI has been the topic of a number of recent research reports.
+Credit Suisse Group cut their price objective on Cummins from $304.00 to $270.00 in a research report on Wednesday.
+Zacks Investment Research raised Cummins from a “sell” rating to a “hold” rating and set a $204.00 target price on the stock in a report on Friday, April 15th.
+Morgan Stanley dropped their target price on Cummins from $251.00 to $249.00 and set an “equal weight” rating on the stock in a report on Tuesday, January 18th.
+Deutsche Bank Aktiengesellschaft dropped their target price on Cummins from $256.00 to $233.00 and set a “hold” rating on the stock in a report on Thursday, April 14th.
+Finally, Citigroup dropped their target price on Cummins from $260.00 to $220.00 in a report on Tuesday, April 12th.
+Five equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
+According to MarketBeat.com, the company presently has an average rating of “Buy” and a consensus price target of $255.27.

 NYSE CMI opened at $201.72 on Friday.
 The company has a debt-to-equity ratio of 0.37, a current ratio of 1.68 and a quick ratio of 1.12.
 Cummins Inc. has a 1 year low of $187.72 and a 1 year high of $273.65.
 The company has a market capitalization of $28.46 billion, a PE ratio of 15.01, a P/E/G ratio of 1.31 and a beta of 1.03.
 The company has a fifty day moving average of $200.72 and a two-hundred day moving average of $216.47.